 As you consider your options, make sure you include the tax implications in your evaluation process.
-If the sale of your house results in a capital gain (the excess of the amount realized over the adjusted basis of the property) you may be subject to a capital gains tax when you file taxes.
-However, if you meet certain criteria, you can qualify to exclude all or part of any capital gain up to a limit of $250,000 ($500,000 on a joint return in most cases) from your taxable income.
-Also important to note is that you cannot deduct a capital loss on the sale of your home from your taxable income.
+If the sale of your house results in a capital gain (the excess of the amount realized over the adjusted basis of the property), you may be subject to a capital gains tax when you file taxes.

 What are the criteria for excluding the capital gain from your taxable income?

-To avoid tax consequences, make sure you pass both the "ownership" and "use" tests before you sell your home.
+To mitigate tax consequences, you should consider if you meet the requirements of the exclusion, including if you pass both the "ownership" and "use" tests before you sell your home.
 If you currently do not pass one or both of the tests, you may want to consider delaying the sale of your home until you do.
-See IRS Tax Publication 523, "Selling Your Home," to determine the maximum dollar limit you can exclude and for additional rules, explanations, examples, and worksheets.
+For additional information, see IRS Tax Publication 523, "Selling Your Home," to determine the maximum dollar limit you can exclude and for additional rules, explanations, examples and worksheets.